mpbzh/homebridge-plex/README.md

 ### Finding your user and player name

 Just start a movie on the device you want to trigger the sensor and head over to the [Plex web app](https://app.plex.tv/desktop).
-Navigate to Status -> Now Playing.
+Navigate to Status -> Dashoard -> Current playback.
+Toggle "show details" on the top right and find the player name here:

 ![Now Playing in the Plex web app](doc/now-playing.png)